๐Ÿ›ก๏ธ Last call: Sign up for AMEX My Travel Insurance and get Accor Plus, Samsonite luggage, Grab vouchers and bonus miles.

 Transfer Times

-DBS tells customers to expect points to be credited in 1-2 weeks, but in reality it usually takes about 1-3 working days at the very most (at least for KrisFlyer, transfer times to other programmes can be longer).
+DBS quotes a points conversion time of 1-2 weeks, but in reality it usually takes about 1-3 working days at the very most for KrisFlyer (transfer times to other programmes may be longer).

 If you need your points credited instantly, you can do so via Kris+.
-100 DBS Points can be transferred to 170 KrisPay miles, which can then be transferred to KrisFlyer miles at a 1:1 ratio.
+100 DBS Points can be instantly transferred to 170 KrisPay miles, which can then be converted to KrisFlyer miles at a 1:1 ratio with no fees.

 S$5 for new Kris+ Users